 If you wanted to do this then you would normally set a level of loss which was acceptable to you should things head south.
 Many people choose 10% as their stop loss, but you should choose whatever you’re willing to lose.
 That caps your loss for a bad trade at 10% rather than a higher and more catastrophic number.

 However, you could also do what we talked about earlier and use a stop to buy assets that are picking up in momentum.
 If you do it correctly this could put you into an excellent position to make a profit as things are heading up, but this can be pretty hard to get right so don’t put all your cash into one trade here.

 Stop order vs Limit order

 A stop order can be tied to multiple order types and operate on a trigger.
-A limit order can perform a similar function, but it is not guaranteed to execute.
-If you wanted to be 100% certain that you could limit your losses, then a stop order that then turns into a market order would guarantee the order would complete.
+A limit order can perform a similar function, but it is not guaranteed to be executed.
+If you want to be 100% certain that you could limit your losses, then a stop order that further turns into a market order will guarantee the order will be completed.